-We, the undersigned, two of the members of the Church, hereafter mentioned, do hereby certify, that day of instant, the persons of full on the age belonging to a church in which divine worship is celebrated, according to the rites of the Free Methodist Church, and not already incorporated, met at the place of public worship heretofore occupied by the said Church in the town of , in said county, for the purpose of incorporating themselves, and did then and there elect, by plurality of voices, B. A., C. D., and E. F., (not less than three, nor more than nine,) as trustees of the said Church; and that the said persons did then and there also determine by the plurality of voices, that the said trustees and their successors should forever hereafter be called and known by the name, or title, of "The Trustees of the
+We, the undersigned, two of the members of the Church, hereafter mentioned, do hereby certify, that instant, the persons of full day of on the age belonging to a church in which divine worship is celebrated, according to the rites of the Free Methodist Church, and not already incorporated, met at the place of public worship heretofore occupied by the said Church in the town of , in said county, for the purpose of incorporating themselves, and did then and there elect, by plurality of voices, B. A., C. D., and E. F., (not less than three, nor more than nine,) as trustees of the said Church; and that the said persons did then and there also determine by the plurality of voices, that the said trustees and their successors should forever hereafter be called and known by the name, or title, of "The Trustees of the

-Witness our hands and seals, thisday of 18Signed and sealed in the presence of S. T.L.
-M. [L. F.] G. H. [L. S.]
+Witness our hands and seals, this day of 18.
+Signed and sealed in the pres- L. M. [L. s.] ence of S. T. G. H. [L. s.]